gjhunt/kars/examples/example.md

 ### 3. Fit the KARS approximator

-Here we pass in the library spectra nd parameters to the fit along with the tuning parameter `gamma` (more on this later).
+Here we pass in the library spectra and parameters to the fit along with the tuning parameter `gamma` (more on this later).

 ```python
 kf = kars.karsft(train_params = library_params,